fieldtrip/website/development/integration.md

 ## YouTube

-We use a YouTube [video channel](https://www.youtube.com/fieldtriptoolbox) to distribute video recordings of lectures.
+We use a YouTube [video channel](https://www.youtube.com/fieldtriptoolbox) that contains video recordings of lectures.
 More details are [here](/video) and [here](/development/guideline/video).

 ## GitHub

 We use Git and GitHub for version control of the software and of the website, and for managing external contributions.
 More details can be found [here](/development/git).
 We also maintain a copy of the repository on [BitBucket](#bitbucket) and on [Gitlab](#gitlab).

-If changes are pushed to github, a webhook is triggered.
+If changes are pushed to GitHub, a webhook is triggered.
 The code for that is maintained at <http://github.com/fieldtrip/automation>.

 ## Bitbucket

-A copy of the git repository of the FieldTrip software is stored on BitBucket, although the primary site is on [GitHub](#GitHub).
+A copy of the git repository of the FieldTrip software is maintained on <https://bitbucket.org/fieldtriptoolbox/fieldtrip>, although the primary site is on [GitHub](#GitHub).

 ## Gitlab

-A copy of the git repository of the FieldTrip software is stored on Gitlab, although the primary site is on [GitHub](#GitHub).
+A copy of the git repository of the FieldTrip software is stored on <https://gitlab.com/fieldtrip/fieldtrip>, although the primary site is on [GitHub](#GitHub).

-## Bugzilla

-We use [Bugzilla](http://www.bugzilla.org) as an "issue tracker".
-It allows us to maintain and distribute to-do lists and supports the follow up communication with users that report problems or suggestions.
-It is hosted at the DCCN, more details can be found [here](/bugzilla)

 ## Google

 We use Google to provide the search functionality on the website and discussion list archives.
-Furthermore, we use Google Analytics to collect usage statistics.
+Furthermore, we use Google Analytics to collect website usage statistics.

 ## Ftp

-We use the DCCN [ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/) to distribute a daily updated copy of the software and to distribute the tutorial data.
+We use the DCCN [ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/) to distribute the software releases and tutorial data.

 ## Central storage